StenographyDev/autopilot-vsc/README.md

 - Codelens mode is live!
 Runs on new file and file save.
 Can be toggled with `Toggle Stenography Code Lens`
 - Click on CodeLens to see result, and press the `speak` button to have Stenography describe function to you

+### 1.1.1

+- Fixed bug where cache gets stuck on max invocations.
+Can be cleared by toggling Codelens off and on again.
+- Fixed escape regex bug when text was null